mmitss/mmitss-az/src/mrp/traffic-controller-interface/README.md

 ## Work-flow
 The TCI processes following types of requests:
-1. Execution or clearing of phase control schedule:
+1. Execution of phase control schedule:
   - To execute a phase control schedule, a message similar to the following is expected:
   ```
   {